mkrolczyk12/organizationAppFE/README.md

 ## General info

-The main goal of the app is to track of all your expenses and earnings.
-The application is mainly based on react.js and bootstrap 4.
-The project also often uses the radium library - a toolkit for managing inline styles in React elements.
-The user authentication process is performed using keycloak which is an open source identity and access management solution.
+The main goal of the application is to track all user expenses and earnings.
+To use the application, you need to create an account and log in.
+The user authentication process is performed by using keycloak - an open source identity and access management solution.
 After a successful authentication process, the user gains access to the entire application.
-Thanks to the RWD technology, the web application can be used on any device.
+Thanks to the RWD technology, the web application can be used comfortably on any device.

 ## Technologies and dependencies